Paradise Killer

 Paradise Killer is a 2020 adventure game developed by Kaizen Game Works and published by Fellow Traveller.
 Players take on the role of protagonist Lady Love Dies, an investigator who is brought out of exile and tasked with uncovering the culprit(s) of a mass murder on Paradise Island.
-The game's open world, nonlinear design allows players to freely explore the island and interact with other characters over the course of their investigation.
+The game's open world and nonlinear design allow players to freely explore the island and interact with other characters over the course of their investigation.

 Paradise Killer released on September 4, 2020 for Nintendo Switch and Windows.
 It released on March 16, 2022 for PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S.

 Gameplay

 Paradise Killer is a detective game where the player interrogates several non-player characters.

 Paradise Killer is a detective story told as an open world adventure game.
 The player wanders a 3D world in search of evidence and clues, in order to solve several mysteries.
 Although the player can bring the characters to trial at any time, it is more effective to gather more evidence in order to gain a conviction.